reshamas/reshamas.github.io/_posts/2018-05-01-interview-with-leslie-n-smith.md

-My [interview with Leslie N. Smith](https://mlconf.com/interview-with-leslie-n-smith-phd-senior-research-scientist-at-the-us-naval-research-laboratory-by-reshama-shaikh-program-committee-member/) is posted on MLConf's website.
+My [interview with Leslie N. Smith](https://mlconf.com/interview-with-leslie-n-smith-phd-senior-research-scientist-at-the-us-naval-research-laboratory-by-reshama-shaikh-program-committee-member/) is posted on MLConf website.

 [Leslie N. Smith](https://www.linkedin.com/in/drlesliensmith/) is Senior Research Scientist at the US Naval Research Laboratory.
 His research is in optimizing hyperparameters in deep learning.